-In-person events are back in full force and high demand—but the economic challenges are top of mind for many event professionals and leadership teams, and corporate event budgets are being examined more carefully than ever.
+In-person events are back in full force and high demand, but economic challenges are top of mind for many event professionals and leadership teams.
+Corporate event budgets are being examined more carefully than ever.

 The numbers are slightly startling: A recent study estimates that attendee costs are a whopping 25% higher than in 2019—and are expected to rise another 7% in 2023.
-Prices are being driven up by an influx of events along with shorter lead times, rising fuel prices, and just general inflation, all of which are leading to more expensive venues, food, labor, and more.
+Prices are being driven up by an influx of events, shorter lead times, rising fuel prices, and general inflation, all of which are leading to more expensive venues, food, labor, and more.

 On the flip side, we know that face-to-face events are more valuable than ever.
 So, how do you do more with less?
 We’ve rounded up some practical tips to combat the budget challenges facing corporate events today.